hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Data Types
 ----------

-Note that there are only a few supported data types: isotime, string, integer, and double.
+Note that there are only a few supported data types: `isotime`, `string`, `integer`, and `double`.
 This is intended to keep the client code simple in terms of dealing with the data stream.
-However, the spec may be expanded in the future to include other types, such as 4-byte floating point values (which would be called float), or 2-byte integers (which would be called short).
+However, the spec may be expanded in the future to include other types, such as 4-byte floating-point values (which would be called float), or 2-byte integers (which would be called short).

 The ‘size’ Attribute
 --------------------

 The 'size' attribute is required for array parameters and not allowed for others.
 The length of the `size` array indicates the number of dimensions, and each element in the size array indicates the number of elements in that dimension.
 For example, the size attribute for a 1-D array would be a 1-D JSON array of length one, with the one element in the JSON array indicating the number of elements in the data array.
 For a spectrum, this number of elements is the number of wavelengths or energies in the spectrum.
-Thus `"size":[9]` refers to a data parameter that is a 1-D array of length 9, and in the `csv` and `binary` output formats, there will be 9 columns for this data parameter.
+Thus `"size": [9]` refers to a data parameter that is a 1-D array of length 9, and in the `csv` and `binary` output formats, there will be 9 columns for this data parameter.
 In the `json` output for this data parameter, each record will contain a JSON array of 9 elements (enclosed in brackets `[ ]`).

 For arrays of size 2-D or higher, the column orderings need to be specified for the `csv` and `binary` output formats, because for both of these formats, the array needs to be "unrolled" into individual columns.
 The mapping of 2-D array element to unrolled column index is done so that the later array elements change the fastest.
 This is illustrated with the following example.
-Given a 2-D array of `"size":[2,5]`, the 5 item
-index changes the most quickly.
-Items in each record will be ordered like this `[0,0] [0,1], [0,2] [0,3] [0,4]   [1,0,] [1,1] [1,2] [1,3] [1,4]` and the
-ordering is similarly done for higher dimensions.
+Given a 2-D array of `"size":[2,5]`, the 5 item index changes the most quickly.
+Items in each record will be ordered like this `[0,0] [0,1], [0,2] [0,3] [0,4]   [1,0,] [1,1] [1,2] [1,3] [1,4]` and the ordering is similarly done for higher dimensions.

-No unrolling is needed for JSON arrays, because JSON syntax can represent arrays of any dimension.
+No unrolling is needed for JSON arrays because JSON syntax can represent arrays of any dimension.
 The following example shows one record of data with a time parameter and a single data parameter `"size":[2,5]` (of type double):

 ```
 ["2017-11-13T12:34:56.789Z", [ [0.0, 1.1, 2.2, 3.3, 4.4] [5.0,6.0,7.0,8.0,9.0] ] ]
 ```